nickassafkirk/hygge_houseplants/testing.md

     **Known Issue** As outlined above, the user details do not update when the save details selection is made on check, nor are they automatically enterred into the shipping details section of the checkout page.
 While this was the intended behaviour it was not possible to complete this functionality within the project deadline.
 However the save details, allow-marketing and message for seller form field and checkboxes have been retained for demonstration purposes and to allow these functionalities to be added going forward.

+1. #### I need to be able to contact the business easily.
+    In the footer of every page a "contact link exists".
+Clicking this link brings me to a page with a clearly displayed contact form.
+Mandatory fields are labelled with a '*' charachter and I am prevented from submitting the form if I have forgotten or incorrectly enterred a mandatory field.
+After successfully filling out the form and clicking submit, I receive a success message to say that my email has been received and to expect a response.
+    Below the contact form there are also links to the business's social media where I can make contact through their various social media accounts.
+    As a site user I am satisfied that I can easily contact the business.

+    *Having tested this I can also confirm that emails sent through the contact form are received to the elected admin address for this project.
+Thus confirming that email handling is operated as intended*